 It has also WON the Silver Medal Award from Nautilus Books, for 2013.

-Turning the Key takes a step-by-step approach to what has become a vexing problem in spiritual circles.
+The Heart of Zen takes a step-by-step approach to what has become a vexing problem in spiritual circles.
 While we are more and more familiar with popular ideas of Enlightenment and spiritual Awakening, life still comes at us full-force, and hope can turn to frustration as the gulf between our spiritual belief and our everyday life seems to loom ever larger.

 What is missing is integration.
 If Awakening truly transforms every part of the life of a person, where are we getting stuck?
 How can things like anger, shame, envy, and jealousy continue to arise?
 How do our relative egos relate to Emptiness, and what does this mean for our intimate relationships, our emotional bodies, our views of the world and its problems?

-Turning the Key represents the next generation of spiritual books, because it is not content to merely talk about Awakening and spiritual life.
+The Heart of Zen represents the next generation of spiritual books, because it is not content to merely talk about Awakening and spiritual life.
 These topics are addressed, of course, but within the context of creating lasting change, through the integration of spiritual insight into the flow and flux of everyday life.
 Jun Po Denis Kelly Roshi and I talk about how a well-trained meditation students may learn to be non-reactive to emotions, but they seldom learn how to transform negative emotions (and the ego that holds them) as part of a more deeply integrated, lived spirituality.

 Stay tuned for excerpts!